|Festival Antigel – ADC|

-Given the exceptional situation related to COVID-19, the creation of the show will take place largely online, supplemented by a short period of work at La Manufacture.
-The dates of the performances are uncertain as of today and the final programme of the tour will therefore be announced at a later date.
+Given the exceptional situation related to COVID-19, the creation of the show took place largely online, supplemented by a short period of work at La Manufacture.
+The original performance dates were cancelled and replaced by a short presentation time at La Manufacture.

 French choreographer Mathilde Monnier presents a piece entitled A Dance Climax, which plays with apnea and the breath of dance.
 She draws the students into a common breath to protect the future, in an attempt to make the invisible visible.